 2. Joe’s Supply Activities:

-Someone from Joe’s Supply can log in to the MFT platform and subscribe to the transport and then define how they would like to receive the purchase order in a self-service manner.
+Someone from Joe’s Supply can log in to Thru and subscribe to the transport and then define how they would like to receive the purchase order in a self-service manner.

 Step 1.
 Add and configure Transport in Thru